JAForbes/blog/posts/node-scripting-tips.md

 }
 ```

 What if someone drops a file in our bucket that doesn't match our pattern, our dates will be invalid.
-And our script will crash - so let's use flatMap to only return our date if the end date is valid.
+And our script will crash - so let's use `flatMap` to only return our date if the end date is valid.

+> 💡 flatMap is a great tool for modelling conditionals, I've [ranted](https://twitter.com/jmsfbs/status/1195892933557309440) and [written](https://james-forbes.com/#!/posts/versatility-of-array-methods) about that in the past.

 ```js
 async function list(){